mem3nto0/ModiDeC-RNA-modification-classifier/README.md

 ## Collaboration

 This work is a collaboration partnership with the group of Prof. Dr. Susanne Gerber, Uni Medical Center, Mainz. https://csg.uni-mainz.de/group-member/susanne-gerber/

+## Credit and Licence

+This code is provided by Dr. Nicolo Alagna and the Computational Systems Genetics Group of the University Medical Center of Mainz. © 2024 All rights reserved.